Did you ever wonder why some people like cats more than dogs?

 Cats are interesting even when they sleep because they nap in the most impossible and uncomfortable positions.
 You know what I’m talking about, right?

-It’s no wonder researchers have proven that purring lowers the blood pressure, strengthens bones and decreases the chance of getting a heart attack.
+It’s no wonder researchers have proven that purging lowers blood pressure, strengthens bones, and decreases the chance of getting a heart attack.

 Personality also plays a role in your choice of a favorite pet.
 People who like dogs are more outgoing, full of energy, and likely to follow the rules.